ArjunVarshney/jsontohtml-render/README.md

     - comma_colon_quotes: To change the color of all the commas, colons and quotes

       `example values: "white", "#fceb4e"`

+- comments: To manage the visibility and styles of the comments (number of element) for each object or array

+  - show: If "false it will not show the comments

+    `It should contain a boolean value (i.e. true or false)`

+  - color: To change the color of the comments

+    `example values: "orange", "#fceb4e"`

+  - space_from_left: To change the space between closing backets and the comment

+    `example values: "2rem", "20px"`

 - line_numbers: To manage the visibility and styles of the line numbers on the lefside.